We have new data! We’ve updated our report with Q1 and Q2 2019.

 In terms of industry trends, restaurants and food, non-profits, and publishers are still on top.

-This suggests brands that send content about things we like and care about, will always have the most engagement.
+This suggests brands that send content about things we like and care about will always get the highest engagement.

 At the same time, legal services, agencies, and healthcare have seen a drop.
 This could be because of their campaigns – or the nature of the industry.